Dorothea Rhodes Lummis Moore: Early years and education

-Mary Dorothea Rhodes was born in Chillicothe, Ohio, November 9, 1860.
-Her parents were Josiah H. Rhodes, of Pennsylvania Dutch ancestry, and Sarah Crosby Swift, of New England Puritans ancestry.
+Mary Dorothea Rhodes was born in Chillicothe, Ohio on November 9, 1860.
+Her parents were Josiah H. Rhodes, of Pennsylvania Dutch ancestry, and Sarah Crosby Swift, of New England Puritan ancestry.
 Several brothers and a sister died in infancy.
 In 1868, the family moved to Portsmouth, Ohio.

-Dorothea entered the Portsmouth Female College, and at the age of sixteen years was graduated as B.A. and was the salutatorian of her class.
+Moore entered the Portsmouth Female College, and at the age of sixteen, graduated with a Bachelor of Arts degree and was the salutatorian of her class.
 Two years later, she went to Philadelphia, Pennsylvania, and entered Mme.
-Emma Seller's conservatory of music.
-She remained two years, learning some music and hearing a great deal of the best in concert and opera, and reading indiscriminately and superficially everything that was found on the shelves of the Public Library, that looked interesting.
+Emma Seller's conservatory of music, where she studied for two years.
+During this time, she attended numerous concerts and operas, and read widely at the Public Library.
 Later she went to Boston, Massachusetts, and studied music under James O'Neil of the New England Conservatory of Music.

 Career

 On April 16, 1880, at Boston, she secretly married Charles Fletcher Lummis, who was then a student at Harvard University.
-In 1881, she entered Boston University School of Medicine, and graduated with honors in 1884, thought he flunked out before then and went to work for her parents in the Scioto River area of Ohio.
-Initially engaged in farming, he became a journalist on the Scioto Gazette before he accepted a position with the Los Angeles Times in 1884.
+In 1881, she entered Boston University School of Medicine, and graduated with honors in 1884.
+Charles Lummis had left Harvard due to poor grades and went to work for her parents in the Scioto River area of Ohio.
+Initially engaged in farming, he became a journalist on the Scioto Gazette before joining the Los Angeles Times in 1884.

 During the last year of her college life, Moore served as resident physician in the New England Conservatory of Music.
 In 1885, she joined her husband in Los Angeles, where she began to practice medicine.
-She was highly successful in her practice, obtaining prompt recognition from her fellow physicians.
+She was successful in her practice, earning prompt recognition from her fellow physicians.
 She served as president and secretary of the Los Angeles County Medical Association, and as corresponding secretary of the Southern California Medical Society.
-In her practice, after finding much cruelty and neglect among the children, chiefly of the Mexican-Americans, and among animals, she formed a humane society, and brought the cases of neglect and cruelty into the courts.
+In her practice, after encountering cases of cruelty and neglect among Mexican-American children and animals, she formed a humane society, and brought the cases to the courts.

 Moore served as dramatic editor of the Los Angeles Times, and later, the musical editor and critic of that journal.
 She also did some notable literary work.
 She contributed to Kate Field's Washington, Puck, Judge, Life, Woman's Cycle, the Home-Maker, the San Francisco Argonaut and The Californian.
 She was a member of the Pacific Coast Women's Press Association, and contributed many important papers to the various medical journals of standing in the United States.